thirdweb-dev/react/etc/react.api.md

 // Warnings were encountered during analysis:
 //
-// dist/Provider.d.ts:37:5 - (ae-forgotten-export) The symbol "MagicConnectorArguments" needs to be exported by the entry point index.d.ts
+// dist/declarations/dist/Provider.d.ts:37:5 - (ae-forgotten-export) The symbol "MagicConnectorArguments" needs to be exported by the entry point thirdweb-dev-react.cjs.d.ts
-// dist/Provider.d.ts:44:5 - (ae-forgotten-export) The symbol "GnosisConnectorArguments" needs to be exported by the entry point index.d.ts
+// dist/declarations/dist/Provider.d.ts:44:5 - (ae-forgotten-export) The symbol "GnosisConnectorArguments" needs to be exported by the entry point thirdweb-dev-react.cjs.d.ts
-// dist/hooks/async/roles.d.ts:126:5 - (ae-incompatible-release-tags) The symbol "role" is marked as @beta, but its signature references "RolesForContract" which is marked as @internal
+// dist/declarations/dist/hooks/async/roles.d.ts:126:5 - (ae-incompatible-release-tags) The symbol "role" is marked as @beta, but its signature references "RolesForContract" which is marked as @internal
-// dist/hooks/async/roles.d.ts:161:5 - (ae-incompatible-release-tags) The symbol "role" is marked as @beta, but its signature references "RolesForContract" which is marked as @internal
+// dist/declarations/dist/hooks/async/roles.d.ts:161:5 - (ae-incompatible-release-tags) The symbol "role" is marked as @beta, but its signature references "RolesForContract" which is marked as @internal
-// dist/hooks/useNetwork.d.ts:48:5 - (ae-forgotten-export) The symbol "SwitchChainError" needs to be exported by the entry point index.d.ts
+// dist/declarations/dist/hooks/useNetwork.d.ts:48:5 - (ae-forgotten-export) The symbol "SwitchChainError" needs to be exported by the entry point thirdweb-dev-react.cjs.d.ts
-// dist/types.d.ts:168:5 - (ae-incompatible-release-tags) The symbol "buyForWallet" is marked as @public, but its signature references "WalletAddress" which is marked as @beta
+// dist/declarations/dist/types.d.ts:168:5 - (ae-incompatible-release-tags) The symbol "buyForWallet" is marked as @public, but its signature references "WalletAddress" which is marked as @beta
-// dist/types.d.ts:174:5 - (ae-incompatible-release-tags) The symbol "to" is marked as @public, but its signature references "WalletAddress" which is marked as @beta
+// dist/declarations/dist/types.d.ts:174:5 - (ae-incompatible-release-tags) The symbol "to" is marked as @public, but its signature references "WalletAddress" which is marked as @beta

 // (No @packageDocumentation comment for this package)